Skip to main content

 Graduate Students

-The SoC Team is looking to recruit enthusiastic graduate students to start in the Fall of 2025.
-The application deadline is likely November 30th 2024, but check here for updates.
+The SoC Team is looking to recruit enthusiastic graduate students to start in the Fall of 2026.
+(Applications have closed for 2025.
+Check here for updates on application deadlines).
 The successful candidate will primarily conduct fMRI with awake infants while studying attention, learning, memory and/or language (Note: although our lab is very interested in perception, we are seeking candidates primarily interested in these other topics in order to balance our interests).
 There are numerous experiments that are planned in these areas (and more), but interested teammates are encouraged to propose their own ideas.

 The research involves a range of skills, including fMRI data collection (on the GE platform), computer coding (Python, Matlab, Javascript, Bash) for experiment design and analysis, and comfort in interacting with infants and families.
 Although experience in some of these areas is desired, no background in any of these is essential.
 Different applicants will have different opportunities from their undergrad: if you were unable to access these research experiences, then that won’t be held against you.
 Indeed, it would be hypocritical to expect anything else since I had none of these skills when I got into grad school.
 Instead, I endorse a quote from Antoni Gaudí: